Instructions and Rules in the Hetta Area

 You can head out along marked snowmobile tracks on your own or with a local safari service.
 Some of the tracks require you to purchase a permit, and some are free of charge.
 Please remember that it is not allowed to turn off the track without the landowner's permission!

 The snowmobile tracks starting from the Hetta village are maintained by the municipality of Enontekiö.
 You do not need a permit to ride on them.
 The Victoria route, which runs along the border of Finland and Sweden from Muonio to Kilpisjärvi, is also free of charge.

 For the snowmobile track leading from Palojärvi to Kilpisjärvi in the Käsivarsi Wilderness Area in Enontekiö, as well as for the Syväjärvi–Karesuvanto and Raittijärvi–Saarikoski tracks branching off the main track, you need to purchase a national off-road traffic permit from Metsähallitus (eraluvat.fi).
-In the Kilpisjärvi village area, snowmobile tracks are maintained by the Kilpisjärven ladut ry association, and a track maintenance fee must be paid at kilpisjarvenladut.fi.
+In the Kilpisjärvi village area, snowmobile tracks are maintained by the Kilpisjärven ladut ry association, and a track maintenance fee must be paid at kilpisjarvenladut.fi (in Finnish).

 It is recommended to keep the mobile phone warm and to bring extra food and water with you.
 There are many excursion locations with no mobile coverage and some mobile phones does not work in sub-zero temperatures, that is why it is always a good idea to let someone know about your itinerary and timetable.